everypinio/hardpy/docs/documentation/hardpy_config.md

 Boolean variable, if set to `true`, **HardPy** will check the connection to the **StandCloud** service at each startup before running tests.
 The default value is `false`.

+If the connection fails, the tests will not run.